 As part of our mission to promote authors, the joy of reading, and to better understand the craft of writing, we’ve paired with the The Norwich Bookstore in Norwich, Vermont to present an ongoing series entitled “3 Questions”.
 In it, we pose three questions to authors with upcoming visits to the bookstore.
 Their responses are posted on The Book Jam during the days leading up to their engagement.
 Our hope is that this exchange will offer insight into their work and will encourage readers to attend these special author events and read their books.

-Ms. Peppe will appear at the Norwich Bookstore at 7 pm on Wednesday, March 12th to discuss Pigs Can’t Swim, and her life on a farm in New England.
+Ms. Szegedy-Maszak will appear at the Norwich Bookstore at 7 pm on Wednesday, April 9th to discuss her work.
 Reservations are recommended.
 Call 802-649-1114 or email email@example.com to reserve your seat.